Puck Components

 ),

-} satisfies OberonComponentThen register it in your editor config:
+} satisfies OberonComponentThen register it in your Oberon client config:

 import { MyCustomBlock } from "@/components/blocks"